University of Massachusetts Press Promotion and Marketing

-On publication, copies of the finished book are mailed to a wider list of reviewers.
+On publication, we send copies of the finished book to a wide list of reviewers.
 We compile this list from our extensive database of print and online journals, newspapers, and other national and regional media.
 We also incorporate the author’s suggestions and respond to any requests from reviewers who have perused our seasonal catalog.
-Competition for review attention can be stiff—the New York Times Book Review now receives more than 7,000 books per week.
-But the distribution of review copies remains a key element of every book’s marketing plan.

 As reviews appear, we forward copies to the author.
 In addition, we ask authors to send us any reviews they come across that may have escaped our attention.
-Scholarly journals can be very slow to produce reviews, but that does not deter us from sending out review copies.
-Excerpts from favorable reviews are posted at our website and are forwarded to Internet vendors such as Amazon.
-They are also sometimes added to the back cover copy on subsequent printings of a book.
+We post excerpts from reviews at our website and social media, and we send them via metadata to Internet vendors such as Amazon.

 Our website serves as a key marketing vehicle and source of information about University of Massachusetts Press books.
 For each new title, the website provides bibliographic information, descriptive copy, promotional blurbs, and a cover image, as these elements become available.
 New content is routinely added to the website, including news notes, reviews, and book awards.
 On publication, each new title is showcased in the “Featured Books” section of the homepage.
 The website also offers a secure ordering platform for customers using credit cards.

-Some authors are now creating their own individual websites for their books.
+Many authors create individual websites for their books.
 This can be an effective way to promote and facilitate online sales.
 In such cases, we ask authors to include a link to the url of the book’s page at the University of Massachusetts Press website.
 In return, we are happy to include a link from our website to theirs.